 Figure 26: A 1975 photograph of children playing with the old cattle trough.
 The village horse trough, originally situated at the Mill-Main corner, was relocated to the fairgrounds to serve cattle during the Fall Fair.
-It was later transformed into a water fountain (Acton Free Press, August 1975)
+It was later transformed into a water fountain.
+Mature trees are visible in the background (Acton Free Press, August 1975)